openmsr/are/results/criticality_approach.md

 ![](figures/ca.png)

-the weight percentages for each run detailed below were derived from the above tables in conjunction with the carrier and concentrate compositions.
+appendix B on page 113 of ORNL-1845 details the carrier composition as NaF-ZrF<sub>4</sub> (50-50 mol%) . the weight percentages for each run detailed below were derived from the above tables in conjunction with the carrier and concentrate compositions.

 | run | Na (wt %) | F (wt %) | Zr (wt %) | U235 (wt %) | U238 (wt %) |
 |-----|-----------|----------|-----------|-------------|-------------|